elastic/connectors/docs/DOCKER.md

 ## Download sample configuration file from this repository into newly created directory.

-Download can be done manually, or just using the line below - make sure to update `--output` argument value if your directory name is different or you want to use a different config file name.
+You can download the file manually, or simply run the command below.
+Make sure to update the `--output` argument value if your directory name is different,  or you want to use a different config file name.

 ```sh
 curl https://raw.githubusercontent.com/elastic/connectors-python/main/config.yml --output ~/connectors-python-config/config.yml